Accessible Event Resource Guide

 What are the event sponsor’s responsibilities if a person with a disability arrives at a venue unannounced and requests an accommodation?

-The University, through OAE and other campus partners, is committed to planning accessible events and providing reasonable accommodations to support access for individuals with disabilities at its events.
+The University, through EOP and other campus partners, is committed to planning accessible events and providing reasonable accommodations to support access for individuals with disabilities at its events.
 This includes responding to requests for an accommodation at the event itself and making a reasonable effort to provide access if the accommodation request is reasonable and can be readily accomplished.
 Event staff awareness and sensitivity are crucial.
 Event staff should know both the general obligation to provide reasonable accommodation for people with disabilities and be prepared to answer questions and provide assistance, where needed.
 Common questions may include questions regarding whether a permit is required to use an accessible parking space, the location of accessible restrooms and drinking fountains, information on accessible paths of travel, whether directional signage includes Braille, and whether wheelchairs are available for use or rental.

 The cost of access and accommodations can vary.
 Many times, access and accommodations can be provided at little or no cost.
 However, below is a summary of common potential costs.